Skip to main content

 Convert special characters to HTML entities and decode them back.

-HTML Entities Explained
+Quick Primer on HTML Entities

-• Named Entities - Like © &
+• Named Entities - Like © & (easy to remember)

-• Decimal Entities - Like < > &
+• Decimal Entities - Like < > & (using character codes)

-• Hexadecimal Entities - Like < > &
+• Hexadecimal Entities - Like < > & (hex versions)

 Frequently Asked Questions